Tactical athlete training for performance longevity and a long, injury-free career

 • Structural adaptations reinforce connective tissue, joint stability, and load tolerance.

+All of these require repeated, well-spaced stimuli and adequate recovery windows.
 The body doesn’t build durability in a single session, it compounds it over months and years.

 The Three Pillars of the Performance Longevity Model